Cartman-Digital/handbook/docs/working-at-cartman/oulu-office.md

 Tietotie 2
 90460 OULUNSALO

-## Keys and access
+## Keys and Access

-Physical access works using NFC tags.
-Key can be requested from [Paavo Pokkinen](slack://user?team=T051F1E4FBP&id=U051LDSES20).
+Physical access to the office is managed using NFC tags.
+You can request a key from [Paavo Pokkinen](slack://user?team=T051F1E4FBP&id=U051LDSES20).

-To pay attention to:

-- Office can be entered 24/7
+Important points to note:

+- The office is accessible 24/7.
-- There is no reception in the building
+- There is no reception in the building.
-- Entering through front door requires first showing the key to the reader, and after that entering PIN, and *.
-Reading the key can be bit flimsy: when the keyboard shows yellow light, the PIN can be entered.
+- To enter through the front door during the evening or night, first show the key to the reader, then enter the PIN followed by *.
+The key reader can be a bit sensitive: when the keyboard shows a yellow light, you can enter the PIN.
-- There are key readers also inside the building.
-Some locks are not compatible with cliq2 keys, do not forcibly try to push the key to the lock.
+- There are key readers inside the building as well.
+Some locks are not compatible with cliq2 keys; do not forcibly try to insert the key into these locks.

-## Space reservation
+## Common Space Reservations

-Common spaces (sauna, meeting rooms etc.) can be reserved from Aeroportti [booking service](https://start.1password.com/open/i?a=A77NHIUOAFCT3HFO4YPZHQSW3I&v=554znu2kv24b2qwaoi6j453d7y&i=l2apzttus3c3dmitylih6muxgq&h=cartman.1password.com).
+You can reserve common spaces such as the sauna and meeting rooms through the Aeroportti [booking service](https://start.1password.com/open/i?a=A77NHIUOAFCT3HFO4YPZHQSW3I&v=554znu2kv24b2qwaoi6j453d7y&i=l2apzttus3c3dmitylih6muxgq&h=cartman.1password.com).

-## Parking lots
+## Parking Lots

-There are dedicated parking spaces available for Cartman, do not park anywhere else.
-Guest parking (2h) is also available.

-Parking spaces reserved for Cartman are: 29, 30, 41

-Using company parking lots requires entering license plate number to Parkkipate system, you can request that from [Paavo Pokkinen](slack://user?team=T051F1E4FBP&id=U051LDSES20)
+Cartman has dedicated parking spaces.
+Please ensure you park only in these designated areas.
+To use the company parking lots, you need to register your license plate number in the Parkkipate system.
+You can request this registration and a dedicated parking space from [Paavo Pokkinen](slack://user?team=T051F1E4FBP&id=U051LDSES20).

+Guest parking is also available for up to 2 hours.